Black River Correctional Center

 BRCC is committed to each inmate’s successful reintegration into society to lead substance abuse and criminality-free lives, to become successful law abiding citizens.

-BRCC has a work crew that works with local governmental agencies by incorporating a positive work experience, building new skills, and giving back to the community.
-BRCC also provides speakers for various schools, colleges and universities as well as church groups and other community agencies.
-It is the expectation that every inmate participate in some facet of community service projects for non-profit organizations.
+The BRCC work crew assists local government agencies on a variety of projects, incorporating a positive work experience, building new skills, and giving back to the community.
+BRCC inmates also serve as speakers for various schools, colleges and universities, church groups and other community agencies.
+It is the expectation that every inmate participate in community service projects for non-profit organizations in some way.
+BRCC employs 19 security staff, four substance abuse professionals, several support staff and a health service unit.